About the Founders and Why We Created Energy Choice Experts

 Greg has over 25 years of experience in Fortune 500 companies in Accounting, Finance, and Procurement roles and has been in the Energy Industry most of his career.
 Greg is currently the Director of Energy Procurement for Dean Foods in Dallas, TX.
 Greg has a Finance Degree from Texas A&M University.

-Scott has worked for Texas Instruments in Dallas, TX for over 27 years in Purchasing and Logistics roles.
-Scott is currently an Engineering Services Procurement Manager for Texas Instruments.
+Scott has worked for Texas Instruments in Dallas, TX for over 30 years in Purchasing and Logistics roles.
+Scott is currently the commodity manager for Energy and Facilities Capital Equipment for Texas Instruments.
 Scott has a BSIE from Bradley University and an MBA from Southern Methodist University.

 Everyone's Energy Choice Experts LLC is registered in the State of Texas and does business as Energy Choice Experts